 The audit findings are reported at the public meeting of the board.
 While these findings are posted on the SBCCD website, beginning in 2013-2014, the audit findings are reported to the Budget Committee and College Council for posting and dissemination to constituencies.

+Analysis and Evaluation

 Budgeting and monitoring expenditures is a shared process with SBCCD.
 The College’s financial management practices are continually monitored by Fiscal Services and the internal auditor to maintain compliance.
 Internal processes are reviewed ongoing, and changes are made to resolve issues that arise.

 The internal control processes are highly scrutinized at multiple levels within the control structure of SBVC and SBCCD Fiscal Services, including ongoing oversight by the District internal auditor to ensure regulatory compliance and best practices.
 Any discrepancy or issues that get through the campus control and CBO, are brought to SBVC’s attention and resolved in collaboration with Fiscal Services and the internal auditor.
 An external auditor reviews internal controls, management practices, and financial documents annually and reports to the Board.
 SBCCD responds in a timely manner to any audit exceptions or recommendations